1950s quiz show scandals: Hosts and producers

 In September 1958, a New York grand jury called producers who had coached contestants to appear in testimony.
 A prosecutor on the case later estimated that of the 150 sworn witnesses before the panel, only 50 told the truth.

 Other producers met the same fate as Barry and Enright but, unlike them, could not redeem themselves afterwards.
 One of the more notable is Frank Cooper, whose Dotto ended up being his longest-running and most popular game creation.
+The other of the more notable is Entertainment Productions, Inc. (EPI) (originally Louis G. Cowan, Inc.), who produced such hits like The $64,000 Question and The Big Surprise.
 Hosts such as Jack Narz and Hal March continued to work on television after the scandals.
-March died in January 1970 from lung cancer.
 Narz, who passed a lie-detector test at the time of the Dotto affair, had an extensive career as a game-show host after the incident (which also allowed him to help his brother, James, who later took on the name Tom Kennedy, break into the television business.)
-Narz died in October 2008; Kennedy died in October 2020.
-Sonny Fox, the original host of The $64,000 Challenge, left long before it could become tainted and became a popular children's host in the northeast, remembered best as the host of Wonderama.
-(Fox later stated that his unintentional "predilection for asking the answers" was a factor in his decision to only rarely host game shows after the scandals.)
-Fox died in January 2021.
+Sonny Fox, the original host of The $64,000 Challenge, left long before it could become tainted and became a popular children's television host, most notably of Wonderama.
+Fox later stated that his unintentional "predilection for asking the answers" was a factor in his decision to only rarely host game shows after the scandals.